|Species||H. fasciata, H. lunulata, H. maculosa, H. nierstraszi|

 |Main Prey Species||Crustaceans, fish|

 Blue ringed octopus is a small cephalopod of the genus Hapolochlaena, which contains four known species.
 They are small and tend to inhabit tide pools and intertidal reef habitats.
-They are known for their colourful patterns of bright blue rings and their highly poisonous venom.
+They are known for their colorful patterns of bright blue rings and their highly poisonous venom.
 In fact, the blue-ringed octopus is among the most venomous animals in all of the world’s oceans.

 Blue ringed octopus, like all octopus, have eight arms on top of which sit a bulbous ‘mantle’.
 Most species are usually a dull brown or yellow color.
 However, when threatened, they display a bright yellow highlighted by about twenty-five bright blue rings over their bodies – a warning to others to stay away.
 Although it is highly venomous, the blue ringed octopus is very small, growing to 5-8 inches (12-20 cm) in length and weighing no more than 1 oz (28 g).
 Females tend to be larger than males, and like all octopus species, their overall size depends significantly on temperature and the availability of nutrients and light in their particular habitats.
 Like all other cephalopods, the blue ringed octopus uses a jet-propulsion technique of expelling water from a funnel-shaped part of its respiratory system.